Profunctorial algebras: Extending to two-sided discrete fibrations

 \subsection{Exact squares}

 Our characterizations will be given in terms of \emph{exact squares} in $\K$,

 originally introduced by Guitart in~\cite{guitartRelationsCarresExacts1980}.
-For any square as on the right, there is a canonical $2$-cell in $\DFib{\K}$, obtained by pre- and post-composing $\gamma_\diamond$ with the unit $\eta_x$ of $x_\diamond \dashv x^\diamond$ and the counit $\varepsilon_v$ of $v_\diamond \dashv v^\diamond$.
+For any square $\gamma$ as on the right, there is a canonical $2$-cell in $\DFib{\K}$, obtained by pre- and post-composing $\gamma_\diamond$ with the unit $\eta_x$ of $x_\diamond \dashv x^\diamond$ and the counit $\varepsilon_v$ of $v_\diamond \dashv v^\diamond$.
 Omitting the structural $2$-cells witnessing associativity of compositions, we can write it as:

-\begin{definition} A square $\gamma\colon xu \Rightarrow yv$ in $\K$ is \emph{exact} when the above $2$-cell in $\DFib{\K}$ is invertible. \end{definition}
+\begin{definition} A square $\gamma\colon xu \Rightarrow yv$ in $\K$ is \emph{exact} when the above $2$-cell in $\DFib{\K}$ is invertible.\end{definition}

-\begin{example}Let us reconsider our running examples. \begin{itemize} \item In $\Set$, a square $xu = yv$ is exact if and only if it is a \emph{weak pullback}, meaning that for every $b \in B$ and $c \in C$ such that $x(b) = y(c)$, there is some $a \in A$ such that $x = u(a)$ and $c = v(a)$.
+\begin{example} More generally, we could define a notion of exactness in $\K$ with respect to any proarrow equipment $(-)_\diamond \colon \K \to \bicat M$; when unspecified, however, we will assume the equipment provided by $\DFib{\K}$.
+In particular, reconsidering our running examples from the previous section: \begin{itemize} \item In $\Set$, with respect to the equipment provided by the locally posetal category of relations, a square $xu = yv$ is exact if and only if it is a \emph{weak pullback}, meaning that for every $b \in B$ and $c \in C$ such that $x(b) = y(c)$, there is some $a \in A$ such that $x = u(a)$ and $c = v(a)$.
 In other words, the universal function from $A$ to the pullback of $x$ and $y$ is surjective.